Listen To This Article - Click Play

 Why Vehicle-Free Days?

-This new change is part of a pilot study the Great Smoky Mountains National Park proposed because of the congested parking areas and disruption of visitor services associated with the vehicle-free periods that were previously held on Wednesday and Saturday mornings.
+This change is part of a pilot study the Great Smoky Mountains National Park proposed because of the congested parking areas and disruption of visitor services associated with the vehicle-free periods that were previously held on Wednesday and Saturday mornings.
 Park officials said they’ve received feedback from more than 2,000 people from 37 different states.
 The results were as follows:

 - 60% were supportive of the trail change